-Brent Vernon usually is as a singer-songwriter, ventriloquist, and children's author-illustrator from South Florida.
+Brent Vernon is a singer-songwriter, ventriloquist, and children's author-illustrator from South Florida.
 If that's enough for you, please feel free to stop here.
 But if you'd like to know more about Brent's life and work, feel free to keep reading.

 Brent was born in Cincinnati, Ohio.
 When he was a toddler, Brent's family moved to the small beach town of Hobe Sound, Florida.
 Early in life, Brent developed a love for the creative arts.
 In elementary school, he enjoyed drawing cartoon characters and playing the piano.
 One Christmas, his parents gave him a ventriloquist figure.
 It didn't take long for Brent to learn the technique and, soon, he was entertaining his friends and family with his puppet "Will."

 Music & Ventriloquism

 In high school, Brent became interested in sharing his faith through the vehicle of music.
 He assembled a small vocal group and started writing and arranging music for them to sing at a variety of church and school functions.
 When he was in the 11th grade, Brent and the group recorded their first album called Anywhere.
 The group, known as Vision, went on to release three more albums together.

 A year after graduating from high school, Brent and Vision went on the road full time, sharing over 200 concerts a year from the mid to late 90's.
 Their tight harmonies and heartfelt messages resonated with audiences coast to coast.
 On the group's first Christmas tour, Brent was encouraged to incorporate his ventriloquism into the program.
 Reluctantly, he agreed.
 Will, the puppet, was an immediate hit and soon became an integral part of Vision's concerts.
 The following summer, Will retired and Sam took over.
 Brent and Sam are still a team.